ably77/gehc-gateway-poc-runbook/README.md

 ### Enforce paths with OPA
 Let's continue to expand on our example by enforcing a specified path for our users

-Here we will modify our rego rule so that users with the `sub` claim containing `@hc.ge.com` can access the `/get` endpoint as well as any path with the prefix `/anything`, while users with the `email` claim containing `@solo.io` can only access specifically the `/anything/protected` endpoint
+Here we will modify our rego rule so that users with the `name` claim containing `@solo.io` can access the `/get` endpoint as well as any path with the prefix `/anything`, while users with the `email` claim containing `@gmail.com` can only access specifically the `/anything/protected` endpoint
 ```bash
 kubectl --context ${MGMT} apply -f - <<EOF
 apiVersion: v1